wafibismail/cadi-robot/README.md

 - new behaviour e.g., different way of moving the robot's limbs for an existing task e.g., walking.
 - new tasks for the robot to do, e.g., performing squats, or soaking the robot's hands

+These new features can be added by creating new subclasses of `CompleteRobot`, as shown in these examples:

 ```Java
 // CrabCompleteRobot.java